bwasti/btb/README.md

 ![btb](https://github.com/bwasti/btb/assets/4842908/3bcf624e-697e-4e8f-bbf7-2ab58256646e)

-This code does two things:
+the code is built on ollama and does two things:

 1. uses imessage for communication (you'll need a mac and a separate apple account)
-2. uses JSON for "memory" and lets you edit that directly in the browser
+2. uses json for "memory" and lets you edit that directly in the browser

 ## Usage